-The executive summary found at the beginning of this RNA provides highlights of the report for those seeking a brief overview.
-Since readers of this RNA will come from a variety of professional fields with varying definitions of concepts related to substance abuse prevention, we also include a description of our definitions in the section titled "Key Concepts."
-The core of the report focuses on substance use data.
+The executive summary found at the beginning of this report will provide highlights of the report for those seeking a brief overview.
+Since readers of this report will come from a variety of professional fields with varying definitions of concepts related to substance abuse prevention, a description of definitions can be found in the section titled "Key Concepts."
+The core of the report focuses on substance use risk and protective factors, consumption patterns, and consequences.